 The effectiveness of Fertagyl (gonadorelin) for use with Estrumate (cloprostenol injection) to synchronize estrous cycles to allow for FTAI in lactating dairy cows was demonstrated in a field study at six different locations in the U.S. A total of 758 healthy, non-pregnant, primiparous or multiparous lactating dairy cows within 50-120 days postpartum were enrolled in the study.
 A total of 377 cows were administered Fertagyl (2 mL; 86 mcg gonadorelin as the acetate salt) and 381 cows were administered an equivalent volume of saline as an intramuscular injection twice in the following regimen:

 Day 7: 2 mL Estrumate (cloprostenol injection)

 Fixed time Al was performed on Day 10, 16 ± 8 hours after the Day 9 injection.
 Cows were evaluated for pregnancy on 45 ± 5 days by trans-rectal ultrasound or rectal palpation.
 Pregnancy rate to FTAI was significantly higher (P=0.0051) in cows treated with Fertagyl (33.4%) than the pregnancy rate to FTAI to cows treated with saline (17.8%).

 Each mL of Fertagyl contains:

 Gonadorelin (as gonadorelin acetate)

 pH adjusted with sodium phosphate (monobasic and dibasic).

-Fertagyl is supplied in multidose vials containing 20 mL of sterile solution (Code No. 021913).
+Fertagyl is supplied in multidose vials containing 20 mL and 100 mL of sterile solution.

 By: INTERVET INTERNATIONAL GmbH, Unterschleissheim - Germany